WilNichols/wilnichols.com/src/Notes/Thirty.md

     I turned thirty today.
 These are some passing thoughts.
 ---

 I turned thirty today.
-We went to one of my favorite [wine bars](https://austin.eater.com/2018/4/11/17219478/apt-115-bar-open) tonight where Joe joked that “it’s all downhill from here.”
-Depending on whether you align with me or my brother Simon, downhill is _easier_, but uphill is _improving_—so a safe quip?
+We went to my [favorite](https://austin.eater.com/2018/4/11/17219478/apt-115-bar-open) wine bar tonight where Joe joked that “it’s all downhill from here.”
+Depending on whether you align with me or my brother Simon, downhill is _easier_, but uphill is _improving_.
+I’ll reassess at forty.

 I’ve wanted to think I’m one for birthdays, but I can’t remember having been.
 I like to celebrate with friends and family, but that’s rarely the day of a birthday, and so birthdays themselves are quieter and introspective.